Skip to main content

 Key takeaway for grant proposals

 The question is not whether immersive technology works.
 It is whether it is designed well.
-Funding proposals should emphasise the instructional design framework surrounding the experience, not just the technology itself.
+Funding proposals should emphasize the instructional design framework surrounding the experience, not just the technology itself.

 Presence is not marketing jargon.
 It is a well-defined psychological construct with roots in telecommunications research, cognitive science, and educational theory.